StarUndrscre/FNF-AnnieStorm/README.md

 # High Effort Storm
+**High Effort Storm** is a mod for FNF which adds a new song: Storm by Atsuover, and changes the visuals to a black and white theme inspired by the music video.

+Links: **GameBanana mod page (WILL ADD WHEN MOD IS ACTUALLY RELEASED) - [original song](https://www.youtube.com/watch?v=Mbby7d4VGkM)**

 ## Friday Night Funkin'
 **Friday Night Funkin'** is a rhythm game originally made for Ludum Dare 47 "Stuck In a Loop".